Bhawneet1/First-ChatBot/README.md

 - **Memory:** Maintains conversation history for contextually aware interactions.
 - **Streaming:** Real-time responses for seamless user experience.
 - **Grok API Integration:** Harnesses Grok's AI for enhanced conversational intelligence.
+- **Tools Support:** Integrates a suite of tools, including custom-built operations.
+- **Build and Multiply Tool:** Includes custom tools for arithmetic operations like build and multiply.
+- **Tavily Web Search:** Integrates with Tavily to provide real-time web search capabilities within conversations.
+- **ReAct Agent:** Employs the ReAct paradigm for reasoning and acting in conversations.
+- **Human-in-the-Loop:** Allows human intervention when needed for accuracy and safety.
+- **MCP Server (Scratch Implementation):** Custom implementation of an MCP (Multi-Component Processing) server for managing workflows and extensibility.

 ## Installation